ArsaModz/Prince-of-Persia-The-Lost-Crown-Save-Editor/README.md

-# Prince of Persia: The Lost Crown Save Editor (PS4)
+# Prince of Persia: The Lost Crown Save Editor (PS4/PC)

-A save editor for *Prince of Persia: The Lost Crown* on PS4, built with Python and PyQt6.
+A save editor for *Prince of Persia: The Lost Crown* on PS4 and PC, built with Python and PyQt6.
 This tool provides a powerful graphical interface to modify player stats, unlock all abilities and amulets, and manage your inventory with a full item database.

 ## 🚀 Key Features